 Jetley has a wealth of teaching and coaching experience in schools and Universities in UK, Singapore, and New Zealand.
 At the National University of Singapore he produced and directed a musical for which he composed his own score, conducting an ensemble from the Singapore Symphony Orchestra.
 As General Manger of the Nelson School of Music in New Zealand he had overall responsibility for the well-being and promotion of two orchestras, three choirs, 50 music teachers and over 700 students.

 Jetley has given recitals at numerous festivals around the world (France, Germany, Hungary, China, Argentina), and several times toured Poland at the invitation of the Chopin Society.
 Performances in major cities include London, Paris, Nice, Berlin, Stuttgart, Munich, Basel, Budapest, Buenos Aires, Singapore, Shanghai, Kelowna (Canada) and Wellington (New Zealand).
-Concertos with orchestra include Schumann, Grieg, Mozart K.488 (A major), K.491 (C minor) and Addinsell’s Warsaw Concerto in London with the Royal Philharmonic Concert Orchestra.
+Concertos include Schumann, Grieg, Mozart K.488 (A major), K.491 (C minor) and Addinsell’s Warsaw Concerto in London with the Royal Philharmonic Concert Orchestra.